Sea level rise: Ice loss on the Antarctic continent

+The mass of Antarctica's ice sheet has declined an average 135 billion metric tons per year since 2002.

 The Ross Ice Shelf is Antarctica's largest.
 It is about the size of France and up to several hundred metres thick.

 The large volume of ice on the Antarctic continent stores around 60% of the world's fresh water.
 Excluding groundwater this is 90%.
-Antarctica is experiencing ice loss from coastal glaciers in the West Antarctica and some glaciers of East Antarctica.
+Antarctica is experiencing ice loss from coastal glaciers in West Antarctica and some glaciers of East Antarctica.
 However it is gaining mass from the increased snow build-up inland, particularly in the East.
-This leads to contradicting trends.
+This leads to contradictory trends.
 There are different satellite methods for measuring ice mass and change.
 Combining them helps to reconcile the differences.
 However, there can still be variations between the studies.
 In 2018, a systematic review estimated average annual ice loss of 43 billion tons (Gt) across the entire continent between 1992 and 2002.
 This tripled to an annual average of 220 Gt from 2012 to 2017.
 However, a 2021 analysis of data from four different research satellite systems (Envisat, European Remote-Sensing Satellite, GRACE and GRACE-FO and ICESat) indicated annual mass loss of only about 12 Gt from 2012 to 2016.
 This was due to greater ice gain in East Antarctica than estimated earlier.

 In the future, it is known that West Antarctica at least will continue to lose mass, and the likely future losses of sea ice and ice shelves, which block warmer currents from direct contact with the ice sheet, can accelerate declines even in East Antarctica.
 Altogether, Antarctica is the source of the largest uncertainty for future sea level projections.
 In 2019, the SROCC assessed several studies attempting to estimate 2300 sea level rise caused by ice loss in Antarctica alone, arriving at projected estimates of 0.07 - 0.37 m for the low emission RCP2.6 scenario, and 0.60 - 2.89 m in the high emission RCP8.5 scenario.
 This wide range of estimates is mainly due to the uncertainties regarding marine ice sheet and marine ice cliff instabilities.